Frreyah20/redis-clone-cpp/README.md

 A Redis-inspired in-memory key-value database built from scratch in C++.

-This project is designed to explore the core systems concepts behind modern in-memory databases, including networking, storage engines, custom data structures, persistence, concurrency, caching, and performance engineering.
+This project implements the core components of a modern in-memory database, including a custom storage engine, hash table implementation, key expiration, persistence, concurrent client handling, memory eviction policies, and performance benchmarking.

-The goal is not to reproduce Redis feature-for-feature, but to understand and implement the fundamental components that make high-performance key-value stores possible.
+The objective of the project is to understand and implement the fundamental systems concepts that power high-performance key-value stores such as Redis.

 ---

-## Project Goals

-This project focuses on:

-* Systems Programming
-* Network Programming
-* Database Internals
-* Memory Management
-* Concurrent Programming
-* Performance Engineering
-* Data Structure Design

----

-## Current Features
+## Features

 ### Networking

-* TCP server implementation
+* TCP server implementation using BSD sockets
 * Client-server communication
 * Command parsing and dispatching
+* Concurrent client handling using a thread pool

 ### Key-Value Operations